taras-git/JsonPlaceholderTest/README.md

 To run the test there are choices:
 - from IDE (IntelliJ): run the appropriate test class
-- from CLI: execute command mvn install from the root folder in a terminal
+- from CLI: execute command "mvn install" from the root folder in a terminal